Sydney Cohen: Other positions held

 He was a member of the Medical Research Council (MRC) and chairman of its Tropical Medicine Research Board, 1974–76.
-He was the chairman of the World Health Organization Scientific Group on Immunity to Malaria, 1976–81, and a member of the WHO expert advisory panel on malaria, 1977–89.

-He helped to found the Royal College of Pathologists in 1964.
+He helped to form the Royal College of Pathologists in 1964.
 He was elected a fellow of the Royal Society and appointed a CBE in 1978.
-He was on the Council of the Royal Society, 1981–83, and the Royal Society Assessor on the MRC, 1982–84.

 Family

 In 1950 he married June Bernice Adler, a magistrate whom he met at a tennis party at her grandfather’s house in Johannesburg.
 June died in London in 1999, aged 69.
-That year he married Deirdre Maureen Ann Boyd, who had assisted him at Guy’s, and later they moved to St Andrews, on Scotland’s east coast, where he was a member of the Royal and Ancient golf club; they lived four minutes walk away.
+That year he married Deirdre Maureen Ann Boyd, who had assisted him at Guy’s, and later they moved to St Andrews, on Scotland’s east coast, where he was a member of the Royal and Ancient golf club; they lived four minutes' walk away.

 He died in July 2017 at the age of 95.

 His son, Roger Cohen, born in London in 1955, is a columnist for The New York Times and International Herald Tribune.